Codorus State Park

 Sledding: A 500-foot sledding slope is at the upper end of Chapel Cove, just off of PA 216.
 Park in Chapel Cove and walk along PA 216 to the park entrance sign and the trail to the slope.
 This slope is steep and too much speed can be a problem, therefore, ramps are prohibited.
 Pigeon Hill in the Marina Day Use Area is a gentler slope.
 Park in the Pigeon Hills Monument lot and sled toward the lake.

 Snowmobiling: Registered snowmobiles may use 6.5 miles of trails in the 195-acre Mountain Biking Area on Bankert Road.
 Snowmobiling is permitted only after antlered deer season in late December.
 Please wear fluorescent orange during hunting seasons.

 Use extreme caution when venturing onto the ice.
 Check with the park office to determine ice conditions in the skating area.
 Other areas of the lake are not monitored.

 Ice Fishing: Except for the ice skating area, all of the 1,275-acre Lake Marburg is open for ice fishing.
-Popular species caught through the ice are yellow perch, bluegill, northern pike, crappie, largemouth bass, catfish, muskellunge and tiger muskellunge.
-Ice thickness is not monitored.
+Popular species caught through the ice are yellow perch, bluegill, northern pike, crappie, largemouth bass, catfish, muskellunge, and tiger muskellunge.

 Ice Skating: When conditions allow, a 10-acre area in Chapel Cove, near the restrooms, is available for ice skating.
 When conditions are good, lights are provided to extend the skating time until 7:30 PM.
 Skating is only permitted when the ice is posted as safe.